RafaelicoBR/virgulino/README.md

 Send a e-mail to lampiaosec at riseup dot net.

-Or connect to us IRC channel: #lampiaosec in freenode.
+Or connect to us IRC channel: #lampiaosec at freenode.

 Look https://lampiaosec.github.io/contact for all ways.